miasdk/job-finder-backend/README.md

 # Personal Job Finder

-A fully automated Django application for personal job search that scrapes, scores, and emails the best job matches based on your specific skills and preferences. **Now with beautiful UI inspired by your portfolio design!**
+A fully automated Django application for personal job search that scrapes, scores, and emails the best job matches based on my specific skills and preferences.

-## 🎯 Features
+## Features

-- **✅ Fully Automated**: Complete background processing with Celery + Redis
+- **Fully Automated**: Complete background processing with Celery + Redis
-- **🎨 Modern UI**: Clean, minimalist design inspired by your portfolio using Tailwind CSS
+- **Modern UI**: Clean, minimalist design inspired by your portfolio using Tailwind CSS
-- **🤖 Smart Scoring**: AI-powered job scoring based on your skills, experience, and preferences
+- **Smart Scoring**: AI-powered job scoring based on your skills, experience, and preferences
-- **📧 Daily Digests**: Automated email reports at 7 PM EST with top matches
+- **Daily Digests**: Automated email reports at 7 PM EST with top matches
-- **🔍 Advanced Search**: Filter by score, location, experience level, and more
+- **Advanced Search**: Filter by score, location, experience level, and more
-- **📊 Analytics Dashboard**: Track job statistics and email history
+- **Analytics Dashboard**: Track job statistics and email history
-- **⚡ Real-time Updates**: Live job scoring and instant search results
+- **Real-time Updates**: Live job scoring and instant search results

-## 🏗️ Architecture
+## Architecture

 - **Backend**: Django 4.2.7 with SQLite (PostgreSQL ready)
 - **Task Queue**: Celery with Redis broker for background automation